 - To avoid confusing consumers, do not use the term PIN in your app.

-- Understand the difference between compileSdkVersion, targetSdkVersion, and minSdkVersion.
+You should also understand the difference between compileSdkVersion, targetSdkVersion, and minSdkVersion.

-- If your app will be available on Clover Station, it must gracefully handle display rotation.
+Clover Station uses display rotation when switching from merchant-facing mode to customer-facing mode.
+If your app will be available on Clover Station, it must gracefully handle display rotation.

 Async Tasks and Executors